HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - If your reply is ***good***, they may click on your profile, read your content, and *follow you*.
 	- Tell people what you’ve experienced in your life relating to whatever the creator said in the content you are replying to.
 Use aspects of your life’s story to add value to the post.
 Talking about yourself leads to the most profile clicks.
 - Start with replying to small accounts.
 That's how you refine your words.
 Small accounts are for building your tribe, not gaining new followers.
 Large accounts are for making your name known in the space and gaining followers.
+- Follow this formula: compliment the post → expand on one point with your own insights → ask a thought-provoking question related your niche to gain a follower.
+- For your own posts, make it a habit to leave a thoughtful comment (crafted in a way that ==provokes discussion==) related your niche.
+	- Make them so valuable that they could be a standalone posts all by themselves.
 ##### Quotes and tags
 - Use this when you have something to say and want it to be in front of your audience rather than in the replies.
 - If you quote post or tag someone with valuable advice or something interesting (something that makes its reader _**feel good to share**_), the original creator may repost you to their audience.
 This means you get more eyes on your content, which increases the potential for people to click on your profile and follow you.